bialet/bialet/docs/reference.md

 Performs database migrations to a specified version using the given schema.
 - `version`: The target version of the database schema.
 - `schema`: The schema to use for the migration.

+### clean
+Removes expired sessions and temporary files from the database.

 ### save(table, values)
 Saves data to a specified table.